-Gladstone Land Corporation, (the "Company," "we," "us," "our") was re-incorporated in Maryland on March 24, 2011, having been re-incorporated in Delaware on May 25, 2004, and having been originally incorporated in California on June 14, 1997.
-The Company exists primarily for the purpose of engaging in the business of owning and leasing farmland.
-Subject to certain restrictions and limitations, our business is managed by Gladstone Management Corporation, a Delaware corporation (the "Adviser").
+Gladstone Land Corporation, (the "Company," "we," "us," "our") was re-incorporated in Maryland on March 24, 2011, having been previously re-incorporated in Delaware on May 25, 2004, and having been originally incorporated in California on June 14, 1997.
+We exist primarily for the purpose of engaging in the business of owning and leasing farmland.
+Subject to certain restrictions and limitations, our business is managed by Gladstone Management Corporation (the "Adviser"), a Delaware corporation.